ASauer/WFSCollider/README.markdown

 GameOfLife WFSCollider is an adapted version of SuperCollider, the audio synthesis engine and programming language, for Wave Field Synthesis spatialization.

-It's currently being used in the 192 speakers system of the [Game Of Life Foundation](http://gameoflife.nl/en), based in Leiden, the Netherlands.
+It's currently being used in the 192 speakers system of the [Game Of Life Foundation](http://gameoflife.nl/en), based in The Hague, the Netherlands.

 WFSCollider consists of an audio spatialization engine that places individual sound sources in space according to the principles of [Wave Field Synthesis](http://en.wikipedia.org/wiki/Wave_field_synthesis).

-The system is currently allows to import mono sound files and place them in a score editor where start times, and durations can be set and trajectories or positions assigned to each event.

-Each score can be saved as an xml file.
+The system allows soundfiles, live input and synthesis processes to be placed in a score editor where start times, and durations can be set and trajectories or positions assigned to each event.
+It also allows realtime changement of parameters and on the fly starting and stopping of events via GUI or OSC control.
+Each event can be composed of varous objects ("units") in a processing chain.

+Score files are saved as executable SuperCollider code.
+The system is setup in a modular way and can be scripted and expanded using the SuperCollider language.

 ## Getting Help ##

 Start WFSCollider, in the menubar go to Help->SuperColliderHelp then click on "Home" and then "WFSCollider V2.0 Overview"

+A full PDF manual is available [here](http://sourceforge.net/projects/wfscollider/files/WFSCollider%20Manual/Working%20with%20WFSCollider%20v2.pdf/download)

 ## System Requirements ##

-Mac OS X 10.5 or greater
+Mac OS X 10.6 or greater

 ## Download ##

-A prepackaged version is available [here](http://www.woutersnoei.nl/wfs/).
+A prepackaged version is available [here](https://sourceforge.net/projects/wfscollider/).

 ## Installation ##